MrZloHex/emuBOOB/README.md

  - **-V**, **--version**:</br>
 	You will see version of compiler for 8008.
  - **-h**, **--help**:</br>
-	Display help information about `build`.
+	Display help information about compiler.

 ### Running